immersive-web/webxr-ar-module/explainer.md

 Only one immersive session per XR hardware device is allowed at a time across the entire UA.
 Any non-immersive sessions are suspended when an immersive session is active.
 Non-immersive sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.

 Once the session has started, some setup must be done to prepare for rendering.
-- A `XRFrameOfReference` must be created to define the coordinate system in which the `XRDevicePose` objects will be defined.
-See the Advanced Functionality section for more details about frames of reference.
+- A `XRFrameOfReference` should be created to establish a coordinate system in which `XRDevicePose` data will be defined.
+See the [Spatial Tracking Explainer](spatial-tracking-explainer.md) for more information.
-- The depth range of the session should be set to something appropriate for the application.
-This range will be used in the construction of the projection matrices provided by `XRFrame`.
 - A `XRLayer` must be created and assigned to the `XRSession`'s `baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)
+- Then `XRSession.requestAnimationFrame` must be called to start the render loop pumping.

 ```js
 let xrSession = null;